 In April 2008, a few friends decided to register for the Weekend to End Breast Cancer, a 2-day walk in support of Princess Margaret.
 At the time, the walking part was not so intimidating, however the thought of having to raise $2,000 each was!
 We had just over 4 months to raise our funds.
 We approached Laurie Elliott - a comedian from Toronto, to come out to Oakville with a few other female comedians and perform.
 Luckily for us, the venue was filled to capacity and over $6,000 was raised in one evening.
 In April 2009, we held another sold out show, entertained over 230 women, and raised $9,000 for the Campbell Family Institute at the Princess Margaret.

 In 2010, we took a huge leap and booked a much larger venue - with the hopes of getting 500 women out to the show.
 We changed our event name to 'Ladies Out Laughing', launched a new website and fantastic logo, and also received generous corporate support.
 With our increased success, we decided to add the Tour for Kids charity, an event that supports children living with cancer and beyond.
 LOL 2010 was incredibly successful, 500 women packed the venue and we raised over $30,000.
-Since then, with additional sponsorship and fantastic prizes, we have raised a total of $320,000 to date!
+Since then, with additional sponsorship and fantastic prizes, we have raised over $4000,000 to date!